Onitsuka Tiger Mexico 66

 Iterations of the Mexico 66

 Throughout the sneaker’s existence, a number of style variations have been made available.
 The following are some of the latest versions out now.
 The Onitsuka Tiger Mexico 66 SD is a ‘Super Deluxe’ model that’s made of the finest Japanese materials, while the Mexico 66 VIN (Vintage) is crafted from vintage leather for that stylishly used effect.
-The slip-on model is quite self-explanatory as it doesn’t require tying shoelaces to keep your feet in place.
+The Mexico 66 Slip-on model is easily one of the most popular renditions of the classic 66 silhouette.
 Lastly, the Onitsuka Tiger Mexico 66 Soft Marty is an eco-friendly iteration of the iconic running sneaker.

 - The Onitsuka Tiger Mexico 66's insoles cannot be removed.